cyberconcepts/cybertools/stateful/README.txt

   >>> demo = Demo()

-The default states definition has the `started` state has its initial state.
+The default states definition has the `started` state as its initial state.

   >>> demo.getState()